VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Linux/hardware.md

 Main takeaway here, if some one is talking about an ATX PSU they're talking about the power supply in a desktop.
 Often they're (less than safely...) used in other applications as they're cheap and often easy to find used or salvaged from old systems.

-[TODO] add pictures, ATX 12VO, don't use ATX for lab purpsoses, please.
+[TODO] add pictures, ATX 12VO, don't use ATX for lab purpsoses, please. see battery/psu stuff from Linux, `powertop`, [Power Managment on Arch Wiki](https://wiki.archlinux.org/title/Power_management)

+<iframe width="100%" height="500" src="https://www.youtube.com/embed/i9ZnaA8DZDs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Cooling